The ONSIGHT Projection Report 2026 is out — Read it now →

 What Will Be Standard by 2027?

-Respondents placed their bets on which technologies will become baseline expectations within two years.
+Respondents showed measured optimism about specific capabilities while remaining skeptical of broader transformation.
 VDC leads are most optimistic about real-time sync (67%), while construction engineers strongly favor automated progress tracking (80%).

 Prediction #1